CrossRef/event-data-user-guide/docs/data/evidence-logs.md

  - `f` - "start"
  - `t` - Timestamp.

-### Twitter Agent starts the process of processing tweets from the Twitter API
+### Twitter Agent starts the process of processing Tweets from the Twitter API

  - `i` - "a0024"
  - `s` - "twitter-agent"